Redditch Central Mosque

 Redditch Central Mosque is a mosque in the town centre area of Redditch, England, run by the Redditch Mosque Committee, and is one of the largest Muslim centres in Redditch.

-The mosque is open to people of all religious affiliations, men and women, and its main prayer halls currently hold between 1,000 to 1,500 people during a Friday service.
+The mosque is open to people of all religious affiliations, men and women, and its main prayer halls currently hold between 1,000 and 1,500 people during a Friday service.
 Many worshippers walk through the mosque's doors during the 5 daily prescribed prayers and during multiple services held on religious festivals such as Eid.

 History

 Redditch Central Masjid-E-Noor (Redditch Mosque Trust) was founded in 1974.
 Trustees bought an old disused, empty property on Easmore Road, Redditch in the early 1980s.
-In March, 2022, plans were approved to convert it into flats.
+In March 2022, plans were approved to convert it into flats.